Tidal evolution of cored and cuspy dark matter halos: Introduction

 We then build improved semi-analytic models (SAMs) for the tidal effects, including tidal stripping and tidal heating, and calibrate these models to the idealized simulations.
-In previous work~\cite{Taylor:2000zs,Taffoni:2003sr,Pullen:2014gna,Yang:2022zkd}, similar semi-analytic models have been used to describe the tidal evolution of DM halos initialized with Navarro–Frenk–White (NFW) density profiles~\citep{1997ApJ...490..493N}.
+In previous work~\cite{Taylor:2000zs,Taffoni:2003sr,Pullen:2014gna,Yang:2022zkd}, similar SAMs have been used to describe the tidal evolution of DM halos initialized with Navarro-Frenk-White (NFW) density profiles~\cite{1997ApJ...490..493N}.
 To model the density evolution of a subhalo due to tidal heating, a commonly used approach is to estimate the heating energy rate using the impulse approximation~\cite{Gnedin:1997vp}.
+See also Ref.~\cite{Stucker:2022fbn} for another approach using the adiabatic limit.
 From the heating energy, the expansion of mass shells in a subhalo can be solved and converted to the change in density profile \cite{Taylor:2000zs,Pullen:2014gna}.
 In one of our previous studies ~\cite{2022MNRAS.517.1398B}, we showed that by including the contribution from the second-order perturbation in the heating energy, we can reproduce the tidal track for NFW halos accurately.
 In this work we will extend these models to other dark matter profiles.

 This paper is organized as follows.
 In Sec.~\ref{sec:setup}, we describe the setup of our idealized simulations.
 In Sec.~\ref{sec:results}, we show our results from the simulations and give fitting functions for the tidal tracks and density transfer functions assuming different initial density profiles.
 In Sec.~\ref{sec:sams}, we describe our semi-analytic models and show the calibrations of the model parameters.
 Conclusions and discussions are given in Sec.~\ref{sec:cons}.